Southampton-RSG/2015-09-17-southampton/novice/shell/01-filedir.md

 > its jargon.
 The result is as inconsistent as the roolz uv Inglish
 > speling, but we're stuck with it now.

-There are some helpful things to know which can save us some typing:
+> ## Saving yourself some typing! {.callout}
+>
+> We can move to the beginning of a line in the shell by typing `^A`
+> (which means Control-A) and to the end using `^E`.
+Much quicker on long
+> lines than just using the left/right arrow keys.
+>

-* Using the up and down arrow keys allow you to cycle through your previous commands - plus, useful if you forget exactly what you typed earlier!
+> Using the up and down arrow keys allow you to cycle through your previous
-* Ctrl-A and Ctrl-E will send the cursor to the start and end of a line respectively; much quicker than using the left/right arrow keys on a long line

-There are others that can also help us --- we'll look at a few later on.
+> commands - plus, useful if you forget exactly what you typed earlier!

 To understand what a "home directory" is, let's have a look at how the file system as a whole is organized.